CDWC 2017 Policy Priorities

 2016 Domestic Workers Bill of Rights Enforcement

 On Monday, September 12, 2016, Governor Jerry Brown signed into law SB1015: The 2016 Domestic Workers Bill of Rights!
 Over 300,000 domestic workers in California now have permanent overtime protections.
 History has been made.
 This victory comes as the result of nearly a decade of advocacy in the California legislature and organizing workers from across the state to the Capitol to uphold the dignity of domestic work within state law.
 Domestic worker leaders have been at the forefront of every step of the way– from leading a march in Sacramento to testifying in front of a policy committee.
 Thanks to the leadership of domestic workers and to the commitment of allies and supporters from across the state, we have achieved permanent recognition to an industry that was once in the shadows.
 We did it! ¡Si Se Pudo!
-This 2017 is a year to enforce this historic and permanent law and uplift the dignity of millions.
+In 2017, domestic workers will launch a statewide Bill of Rights Enforcement Campaign to support broad-scale domestic worker and employer education and robust enforcement of labor protections through community-based campaigns, collaboration with labor agencies, and leadership development and training of domestic workers.